 You can get toys and scratching posts for your pets, but you should keep your spending to a minimum.
 Your pets will enjoy playing with leftovers boxes, and they likely have adopted some household items that they like to play with.
 Get your cats a scratching post, get your dogs some tennis balls, and get a nice bed for everyone to sleep in.

 You do not need to fill your house with toys and accessories.
 Your pets cannot play with all these toys, and you cannot return a toy that your pet only played with once.
 Plus, large cat condos or dog houses are extremely expensive.
 You might build the cat condo yourself or construct a dog cage that helps your dog sleep at night.

 Budget for Food

 You do not need to buy the most expensive pet food on the market.
 Plus, you should try to buy pet food in major supermarkets and department stores.
 Specialty pet stores often charge much more money for their food, and you do not want to spend all your money on pet food each month.

 You can buy dry food that is much more cost-effective than wet food.
 If you insist on giving your pets wet food, you should give them wet food once or twice a week.
+If you have a pet with certain health issues, you save money on medical costs long-term by feeding them an illness specific diet like cat kidney food for cats with kidney disease or weight management food for dog breeds prone to weight gain like beagles, pugs and bulldogs.
 You can reduce your food costs if you use a delivery service that offers discounts, or you might buy pet food in bulk to reduce the price even more.